 5.3.2.4.1 General

-This service operation is used by the MMTel Enabler Server to notify the Application Server about DC media information updates.5.3.2.4.2 DC Media Notification
+This service operation is used by the MMTel Enabler Server to notify the service consumer about DC media information updates.

+The following procedures are supported by the "MMTel_DCAppCall_Notify" service operation:

+- DC Media Notification.

+5.3.2.4.2 DC Media Notification

-Figure 5.3.2.4.2-1 depicts a scenario where the MMTel Enabler Server sends a notification to the Application Server about DC resource information (see also clause 8.4.4.1 of 3GPP TS 23.392 [6]).
+Figure 5.3.2.4.2-1 depicts a scenario where the MMTel Enabler Server sends a notification to the service consumer about DC resource information (see also clause 8.4.4 of 3GPP TS 23.392 [6]).

 Figure 5.3.2.4.2-1: Procedure for DC Media Notification

-1. When DC resource information changes, the MMTel Enabler Server shall send an HTTP POST request to the notification endpoint provided by the Application Server, with the request body containing the updated DC resource information within the DCMediaNotifyReq data structure as defined in clause 6.2.5.
+1. In order to notify a previously subscribed service consumer on DC media information changes, the MMTel Enabler Server shall send an HTTP POST request to the service consumer with the request URI set to "{notificationInfo}", where the "notificationInfo" variable is set to the value received from the service consumer during the corresponding DC Call Establishment or DC Media Update using the procedures defined in clauses 5.3.2.2 and 5.3.2.3, and the request body including the DcMediaNotifyReq data structure.

-2. The Application Server shall respond with an HTTP "200 OK" status code upon successful receipt of the notification with the response body including DCMediaNotifyResp data structure as defined in clause 6.2.5.
+2a.
+Upon success, the service consumer shall respond with an HTTP "200 OK" status code with the response body including DC Media notification related information within the DCMediaNotifyResp data structure.

-3. On failure, the appropriate HTTP status code indicating the error shall be returned and appropriate additional error information as specified in clause 6.2.7.
+2b.
+On failure, the appropriate HTTP status code indicating the error shall be returned and appropriate additional error information should be returned in the HTTP POST response body, as specified in clause 6.2.7.

 5.4 MMTel_CallEvent Service